 The Huntsville Festival of the Arts Scholarship Award was introduced in 1997 to foster the development of the performing arts talent in our community.
-Over the years funds have been offered to various age groups.
-In 2022, HfA will offers both a Junior (16 & under) & Senior (17 & older) Performing Arts Scholarship.

 In 2010, the festival undertook a $1,000 Huntsville Festival Visual Arts Scholarship (formerly The Tobias Award) to be awarded to a graduating visual arts student.
 Each year the art department at the school identifies a worthy candidate to receive this honour.
 The 2021 award went to Sage Nakamoto who is studying fashion design at the Ryerson University.
 This award is in honour of Kareen Burns who was a past HfA Board member and valued member of the Huntsville Community.
 Her spirit of creativity, imagination and ingenuity continues to make a positive impact on our community.
 In total, HfA has awarded $10,000 to students through the Huntsville Festival Visual Arts Award.